I awoke this morning to an excited email from a longtime friend who wrote,

 Not quite as complicated as the Polish nationality law, Italy also confers citizenship to descendants of certain Italian nationals going back two generations.
 You can find out more at MyItalianCitizenship.com

 As we have discussed before, Ireland has perhaps the most clear laws in conferring citizenship to descendants of Irish nationals.
-You have to do the legwork in finding the right documents, check out www.AnClanGael.com for assistance.
+You have to do the legwork in finding the right documents, check out CitizensInformation.ie for more information.

 It’s not exactly a cheery subject, but Germany confers citizenship for children and grandchildren of former Germans who were deprived of their citizenship status between January 30, 1933 and May 8, 1945 on racial, political, or ethnic grounds.
 You can read more about it here.